 - Duke University now offers an “integrative health coaching program” that prepares people for a career in this field.

 - Cleveland Clinic is utilizing health coaches in both their new Center for Functional Medicine and their Wellness Institute.

 - Institute for Functional Medicine has allowed coaches and other unlicensed allied providers to take their courses—including Applying Functional Medicine in Clinical Practice—for many years.

 - Iora Health and other primary care organizations are using coaches to get dramatic results with type 2 diabetes patients.
 In these programs, coaches are the primary point of contact with the patient, and diet and lifestyle changes are the core focus.
 Some estimates suggest that the approach used by groups like Iora can save insurance companies up to $14,000 per year per patient with pre-diabetes.
 This is a hot trend in medicine right now, and I’ve had meetings with VCs, entrepreneurs, and others that are working on innovative solutions in this area.

 Here at Kresser Institute, we’ve also embraced coaches.
-Although the ADAPT Framework Level One course is primarily oriented toward licensed clinicians, it is also open to allied healthcare providers such as registered nurses and dietitians, certified nutritionists, and certified health coaches that meet certain eligibility criteria.
+Although the ADAPT Practitioner Training Program is primarily oriented toward licensed clinicians, it is also open to allied healthcare providers such as registered nurses and dietitians, certified nutritionists, and certified health coaches that meet certain eligibility criteria.